-Once more, all secondary PG Dip Ed students took part in serial placements which saw them visit the School at various points across the School year - and within space and resourcing constraints around twenty core trainee placements were facilitated.
+Once more, all secondary PG Dip Ed students took part in serial placements, which saw them visit the School at various points across the School year - and within space and resourcing constraints, around twenty core trainee placements were facilitated.

 The School continues to embed its vision that it is a place of continual teacher education, enabling and assisting the continuous professional development of teachers from across the city and will do so via the partnership with the University.
 The Rush Hour Research series of events aims to help staff from both the School and other institutions continue to be research-informed and to develop their curiosity and love of lifelong learning.
-During 2021/22 many colleagues from the School supported and became involved with the development and delivery of Early Career Framework materials for the University's School of Education, the University having been recognised by the Department for Education as one of the national delivery partners for early career teachers commencing September 2021.
-This partnership work is ongoing.
-Work is also underway to co-construct subject knowledge delivery for ITE programmes for smaller yet important subjects, such as computer science and art with a view to impacting positively on the teacher workforce in subjects often seen as less financially viable for training providers.
+The School continues to receive much interest from other schools, colleges, and jurisdictions both nationally and internationally, around its character and virtue education approaches - with leaders and teachers from elsewhere visiting the school or engaging with presentations delivered beyond the School.

 Continual professional development with the University has also benefitted teachers at the School with the University's training department supporting the School in the development of coaching.
-Furthermore, four teachers at the School were able to undertake their Masters in either Teaching Studies or Education Leadership at the University.
-The School coordinated and hosted a regional event in June 2022 for science and other subject technicians, attracting almost 300 attendees for a day of networking, collaboration, and professional development.
+Furthermore, four teachers at the School were able to undertake their Masters in either Teaching Studies or Education Leadership or Character Education at the University.
+The School coordinated and hosted a regional event in June 2023 for science and other subject technicians, attracting almost 300 attendees for a day of networking, collaboration, and professional development.

 a.
-Key performance indicators
+Key performance indicators and plans for future periods

-The School Improvement Plan was ratified by Trustees in the autumn term 2021 for the School's senior leadership team to work to throughout the academic year.
+Trustees ratified the School Improvement Plan in the autumn term 2022 for the School's senior leadership team to work to throughout the academic year.
 Progress towards meeting School aims, objectives, and priorities for development is reviewed termly and reported.
-The plan plays close regard to the School's intention to be designated as outstanding at its next external inspection - motivated in moving from good to exceptional in all areas and deliver on overarching aims to nurture flourishing citizens and successful scholars.
+The plan plays close regard to the School's intention to be designated as outstanding at inspection - motivated in moving from good to exceptional in all areas and to deliver on overarching aims to foster flourishing citizens and successful scholars.